-- Sipping in core was complemented with a flow-through activity analyzer MAK-8 to locate leaking fuel assemblies during outages.
+- Equipment for detecting untight fuel assemblies "Sipping in core" was complemented with a flow activity analyzer MAK-8.
 The device consists of a bell, which can be used to check the entire core, except fuel cells of control rods in 66 steps.
 The bell moves within the reactor core using a working rod of the fuel charging machine.
 Fuel cells of control rod are checked in KHP casings. - Equipment for removal of fallen objects from the core will be placed on the reactor dividing platform.
 From the control panel it is possible to detect a fallen object in the core by using TV system.
 A head with interchangeable tools can be used to capture such object and place it in a transport container.

 D.1.2 Interim spent fuel storage of JAVYS, a. s.
-(MSVP)
+(ISFS)

-MSVP is a nuclear installation intended for temporary and safe storage of spent nuclear fuel from WWER-440 reactors prior to its further processing in the reprocessing plant or final disposal.
+ISFS is a nuclear installation intended for temporary and safe storage of spent nuclear fuel from WWER-440 reactors prior to its further processing in the reprocessing plant or final disposal.
 It is designed as a wet storage and was put into operation in 1986.
 Active operation began in 1987.